At present, you will not need a Green Card for any trips you have planned, which end with your return on or before 31st December 2020.

 What is a Green Card?

 A Green Card is an international certificate of insurance which guarantees that the motorist has the necessary third party insurance cover.
 These certificates prove that you are suitably insured to drive in these countries.
-A physical copy of a Green Card on green paper is needed when travelling as digital copies are not currently accepted.
+A physical copy of a Green Card is needed when travelling as digital copies are not currently accepted.
 If you arrive at the border without a physical Green Card, you will not be allowed to drive in that country.What does it mean to you?

 At present, your motor insurance policy allows you to drive within the European Union, so if you are planning a trip that is completed before the UK leave the EU then no further action is necessary.
 However, if you know that you will be driving in the EU after a possible no deal Brexit, then please contact us as soon as possible to ensure that a Green Card can be issued in good time before you travel.